When to visit

 Disney often introduces new rides and experiences.
 If you want to be among the first to enjoy the attractions, it can be fun to plan around openings.

-- Voyage of the Little Mermaid.
-Disney’s Hollywood Studios, reopening May 27, 2025.
+- The Little Mermaid - A Musical Adventure.
+Disney’s Hollywood Studios, opened May 27, 2025.

-- Starlight Night Parade.
-Magic Kingdom Park, summer 2025.
+- Disney Starlight: Dream the Night Away.
+Magic Kingdom Park nighttime parade, debuted summer 2025.

 Weather

 Orlando’s weather changes with each season.
 Some families plan around cooler temperatures.
-Others don’t mind the heat as long as they’re prepared.
+Others don’t mind the heat if they’re prepared.

-Your comfort can shape how your vacation feels.
+Your comfort shapes how your vacation feels.
 Understanding the weather helps you pick the best time for your trip.

 Packing for Florida weather

 With the right gear, you can enjoy the parks in any season.
-Bad weather doesn’t need to ruin your fun—it only requires a little planning.
+Bad weather doesn’t need to ruin your fun.
+It only requires a little planning.
 A few simple items can keep your group comfortable.
+For a full breakdown, see our packing list.

 - Pack ponchos or rain jackets for sudden showers.